 Spray drying is a highly versatile drying technology enabling the transformation of a liquid feed into a dry powder.
 The corresponding transformations take place as the liquid feed is sprayed in a hot-air stream acting as a drying agent.
 It encapsulate cannabis particles with the help of a spray dried carrier like maltodextrin.
-In the cannabis industry, spray drying is used for producing various food and drinks, such as water soluble THC, water soluble CBD, water soluble CBG, as well as flavor and coloring ingredients.
+In the cannabis industry, spray drying is used for producing various food / drinks as well as flavor / plant colors.